 Bearing Our Throat for Execution

 The endless flow of click bait, gossip, rumor, speculation and, lets be honest, just plain nonsense, that inhabits the internet and infects our newsfeeds is designed to have each of us bare our throats so the “enemy” (who Jesus told us to love) can slit our throats while we slit the throats of others.
-It is an MMA cage designed to pit various parts of the culture against one another.
+It is a MMA cage designed to pit various parts of the culture against one another.
 It is a cesspool of hate making the whole culture stink.

 And the word of God has something to say about it.